abalcs/ecfd/README.md

 - [License](#license)

 ## Description:
-This webiste was built using React.js for the front-end, Node.js, and Express.
+This webiste was built using React.js, CSS, and Bootstrap for the front-end, Node.js, and Express server was built for use in future site growth.

 ## Usage:
 This site was built to inform the community about current and upcoming events and share information about associate members.